-In Grades 1 and 2, in addition to the differentiated reading program students also work through stages of the Twinkl phonics program.
-In the beginning of the year every student's phonemic awareness is assessed to identify the stage within which the program will begin.
-Then, in conjunction with the differentiated reading program, students receive targeted phonics instruction that facilitate effective word attack skills used to build fluency and comprehension of read texts.
+In Grades 1 and 2, in addition to the differentiated reading programme students also work through stages of the Twinkl phonics programme.
+In the beginning of the year every student's phonemic awareness is assessed to identify the stage within which the programme will begin.
+Then, in conjunction with the differentiated reading programme, students receive targeted phonics instruction that facilitate effective word attack skills used to build fluency and comprehension of read texts.

-Cambridge Assessment International Education (CAIE) Global Perspectives
+Cambridge Assessment International Education (CIE) Global Perspectives